radnan/rdn-asset/README.md

 ## Asset source

 By default, we assume assets are located in the `<module-root>/public/` directory.
-If this is not true for a module, you can implement the `getPublicPath()` method on it which should return the actual public path to its assets:
+If this is not true for a module, you can implement the `getPublicPath()` method on it which should return the actual path to its assets:

 ~~~php
 namespace App;